Lightning-AI/pytorch-lightning/docs/source-fabric/guide/multi_node/cloud.rst

 First, create a free `Lightning AI account <https://lightning.ai/>`_.
 You get free credits every month you can spend on GPU compute.
-To use multiple machines, you need to be on the `Pro or Teams plan <https://lightning.ai/pricing>`_.
+To use machines with multiple GPUs or run jobs across machines, you need to be on the `Pro or Teams plan <https://lightning.ai/pricing>`_.

 ----